Welcome to my digital poetry portfolio.

 A project I am still working with, the galleries included here show my experiments with using a low power, portable projector in various spaces around my hometown of Kent, Ohio.

-The results were mixed, but the exploration of what amounts to installation poetry emerged was monumental.
+The results were mixed, but the exploration of what amounts to installation poetry emerged.

 More of these free writes can be found on my Instagram account linked to below.